owntone/owntone-server/INSTALL.md

 Start the server with `sudo systemctl start owntone` and check that it is running with `sudo systemctl status owntone`.

-You can start or enable the service for a "zone" by `sudo systemctl start owntone@zone` and check that it is running with `sudo systemctl status owntone@zone`.

 See the [README.md](README.md) for usage information.

 ## Quick version for Fedora